dfinity/motoko/doc/md/reference/language-manual.md

 * [ ] Re-section so headings appear in content outline -->

+## Overview

-This section serves as a technical reference for the previous chapters and has specific technical information for readers with specific interests.
-For example, this section provides technical details of interest to the following audiences:
+This reference page provides technical details of interest to the following audiences:

 -   Authors providing the higher-level documentation about the Motoko programming language.